Sentencing Commonwealth offenders

 The fact that the offender is subject to adverse consequences (for example, legal and social consequences) if a conviction is recorded is a relevant consideration: Commissioner of Taxation v Baffsky at [38]; R v Ingrassia (1997) 41 NSWLR 447 at 449.

-There is also an additional condition that the person shall pay to the Commonwealth such pecuniary penalty as the court dictates.
+A condition that the person pay to the Commonwealth such pecuniary penalty as the court dictates, not being more than the specific maximum penalty for the offence, may also be imposed: s 20(1)(a)(iii).

 Section 20 does not set out conditions that may be imposed on a federal offender who is conditionally released, to the same degree of specificity as some of the State and Territory sentencing legislation on recognizances/bonds.